sgaikar1/Important-Links-to-projects-and-documents/README.md

 The salary range for jobs is different as per roles - but definitely between USD 50,000 - USD 120,000 per year

 - [Toptal](https://beta.remoteindian.com/guides/toptal) This is the interview with Avi in remote indian slack grooup, where he talked about Toptal hiring process, which is basically  a global remote company that provides a freelancing platform that connects businesses with software engineers, designers, and business consultants.

+- [remotejob.page](https://www.remotejob.page/) They curate remote jobs from few of the best sources on the internet and keep them only for a week, so that their users get only the fresh jobs.
+At any moment of time you get approximately 550 fresh [less than 7 days old] live remote jobs.